waffle-weave-blankets

 6. Stretch It Back Into Shape

-After washing, gently stretch your best waffle weave blanket back to its original size while it’s still damp.
-This helps retain its shape and prevents excessive shrinkage.
+After washing, lightly stretch your blanket back to its shape while damp.
+This helps maintain its size and structure.

 You May Also Like: How to Crochet a Waffle Stitch Blanket?
 Step-by-Step Guide